0package/HandImageDetectingAI/README.md

 # HandImageDetectingAI
-This is first step to detecting hands for people who is incapable speech \n **An AI of detecting of hand image&video**
+This is first step to detecting hands for people who is incapable speech <br/>
+**An AI of detecting of hand image&video**

 --------------------------------------------
 <Table of Contents>
 1. outline of project